fastai/course20/docs/start_scaleway.md

         http://localhost:8888/?token=da97d8dfc8e409f2045da6ccb8685407644a409c2d51bc6e
 ```

-9 .
+3 .
 Open a local terminal and run the following command:

 ```
 ssh -N -L localhost:7777:localhost:8888 root@gpu-instance-ip
 ```

-The command above configures the port forwarding of the local port `7777` to the port `8888` on the GPU instance.
+The command above configures the port forwarding of the local port `7777` to port `8888` on the GPU instance.
 This allows access to the Jupyter Notebook with a web browser from the local computer.

 > Optional: Use the option `-f` in the command above to move SSH into the background, so the local terminal remains usable.